Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Introduction

 \section{Introduction}

 We consider the distributed optimization problem in which a set of agents $\V = \{1,\dots,\N\}$ is connected through a communication network and works together to minimize the average of their local functions $f_i: \Rvec{d}\to\mathbb{R}$, Each agent $i$ performs local computation on its own local function $f_i$ and exchanges local information with its neighbors to update its own guess $x_i$ of the solution.
 The agents all want to come to an agreement on the minimizer $x^*$ of the global function $f$.
 One of the first methods proposed to solve \eqref{opt:dec_prob} is the distributed (sub)gradient descent (DGD) \cite{DsubGD} where agents successively perform an average consensus step \eqref{eq:DGD_cons} and a local gradient step \eqref{eq:DGD_comp}: for given step-sizes $\alpha^k > 0$ and matrices of weights $W^k = [w_{ij}^k] \in \Rmat{\N}{\N}$, typically assumed symmetric and with rows and columns summing to one.
-We call such matrices \emph{averaging matrices}. \begin{definition} We say that a matrix $W \in \Rmat{\N}{\N}$ is an \emph{averaging matrix} if \begin{enumerate} \item $W^T = W$, (Symmetry) \item $W \mathbf{1} = \mathbf{1}$ and $\mathbf{1}^T W = \mathbf{1}^T$, (Averaging Consensus) \end{enumerate} \end{definition} This paper focuses on symmetric averaging matrices, but our results could be extended to non-symmetric ones.
-There are many other methods combining gradient sampling and consensus steps.
+We call such matrices \emph{averaging matrices}. \begin{definition} We say that a matrix $W \in \Rmat{\N}{\N}$ is an \emph{averaging matrix} if \begin{enumerate} \item $W^T = W$, (Symmetry) \item $W \mathbf{1} = \mathbf{1}$ and $\mathbf{1}^T W = \mathbf{1}^T$, (Averaging Consensus) \end{enumerate} \end{definition} There are many other methods combining gradient sampling and consensus steps.
 We call $\Ad$ the set of all these decentralized optimization algorithms. \begin{definition}[Class of distributed optimization methods $\Ad$] We define $\Ad$ as the set of all the decentralized optimization algorithms built based on the three following types of operations and which may involve an arbitrary number of local variables: \begin{enumerate}[label=(\roman*)] \item \emph{Gradient:} Each agent samples the (sub)gradient of its local function at any of its local variables $x_i$

 \item \emph{Consensus:} All the agents perform a consensus step on any of their local variables $x_i$

 with weights $w_{ij}$ given by an averaging matrix $W$.
 Different consensus steps can possibly use the same averaging matrix. \item\emph{Linear Combinations:} Each agent declares that a linear combination of its local variables holds, with coefficients known in advance.
 Depending on the settings, the linear coefficients should be identical for all agents (coordinated) or not (uncoordinated). \end{enumerate} \end{definition} This class of methods includes many algorithms.
 These three operations even allow implicit (or proximal) updates, e.g. updates where the point at which the gradient is evaluated is not explicitly known: